 A Two-dimensional Iron(II) Carboxylate Linear Chain Polymer That Exhibits a Metamagnetic Spin-canted Antiferromagnetic to Single-chain Magnetic Transition

-Y. Zheng et al., "A Two-dimensional Iron(II) Carboxylate Linear Chain Polymer That Exhibits a Metamagnetic Spin-canted Antiferromagnetic to Single-chain Magnetic Transition," Inorganic Chemistry, American Chemical Society (ACS), Jan 2008.
+Y. Zheng et al., "A Two-dimensional Iron(II) Carboxylate Linear Chain Polymer That Exhibits a Metamagnetic Spin-canted Antiferromagnetic to Single-chain Magnetic Transition," Inorganic Chemistry, vol. 47, no. 10, pp. 4077-4087, American Chemical Society (ACS), May 2008.